KF Ada

-KF Ada Velipojë was an Albanian association football club based in the town of Velipojë, Shkodër County.
-The club's home ground was the Fusha Sportive Adriatik.
+KF Ada were an Albanian football club based in Velipojë.
+The club's home ground was Fusha Sportive Adriatik.

 History

-The club was founded on 6 March 1996 as a sports society by Lazër Matia, Alfred Pjetri, Filip Kercunga, Marash Qytetza and Prend Përndreca.
-The name Ada derives from the Adriatic island of Ada Bojana in nearby Montenegro.
-A previous club had existed in the city under the name KS Velipoja, which was run by the municipality before funding was stopped and the team dissolved.
-KF Ada first competed in the Albanian Third Division, but they soon achieved promotion to the Albanian Second Division.
-In the 2004–05 season KF Ada reached the playoffs of the Second Division and beat KS Burreli 2–1 in the final to achieve promotion to the Albanian First Division.
+KF Ada was established on 6 March 1996 as a sports association by Lazër Matia, Alfred Pjetri, Filip Kercunga, Marash Qytetza and Prend Përndreca.
+The club’s name was inspired by Ada Bojana, an island in the Adriatic Sea located just across the border in Montenegro.
+It succeeded an earlier local side, KS Velipoja, which had been operated by the municipal authorities until financial support was withdrawn and the club ceased operations.

+Beginning its competitive history in the Albanian Third Division, KF Ada quickly earned promotion to the Albanian Second Division.
+The club achieved its greatest success during the 2004–05 season, when it won the Second Division promotion playoffs by defeating KS Burreli 2–1 in the final, securing its first promotion to the Albanian First Division.